-After all the message, the intimate details shared and discussed and all the self-discovery as his walls had come crashing down.
+After all the message, the intimate details shared and discussed, and all the self-discovery as his walls had come crashing down.
 As scared as he was, he was renewed.
 He was reborn and ready to face his fears.
-So, when he walked into the restaurant and found it filled with ‘friends’ and co-workers standing under a banner that read “Gotcha!”, his mind went blank as his skin erupted into waves of hot goosebumps.
+So, when he walked into the restaurant and found it filled with ‘friends’ and co-workers all standing under a banner that read “Gotcha!”, his mind went blank as his skin erupted into waves of hot goosebumps.
 Before he could fully realise what was happening, or stop himself, he said.

 “What, what are you guys doing here?”

 The room burst into laughter and a horrible sick feeling started to push its way into his heart.
 He scanned the room for the girl he had been talking to online and found no face that matched hers until his gaze settled on a printout of her tinder profile and darkness started to push into the edges of his vision.
 His mind erupted into conflict, simultaneously releasing and rejecting the truth in front of him.
 His cheeks burned white-hot and his muscles vibrated with misdirected anticipation of something.
 Then all together, as if practices, the room at large announced.

 The wave of sound washed away any doubts he could form and a voice in his head started saying,

 ‘It really had been too good to be true after all.
 The idea that someone could actually care about me that way, or at all, was a lie.’